LearnPress/learnpress/readme.txt

 == Changelog ==

+= 0.9.5 =
+- Added showing question answer and explaination feature
+- Fixed bugs for addon Fill In Blank question
+- Fixed bugs for addon Sorting Choice question
+- Fixed bugs for addon Certificates
+- Fixed bugs for addon WooCommerce Payment
+- Prevent access to lesson directly by using permalink
+- Random quiz questions addon (premium add-on)
+- Content Drip addon (premium add-on)
+- Support multi language

+= 0.9.4 =
+- Set up sample data for LearnPress
+- Provided sorting question type (you can find it in premium add-on list)
+- Provided fill in blank question type (we are uploading it to WordPress.org so if you cannot find it, wait for it to be available soon)
+- Fixed bug profile template
+- Updated LearnPress profile method

 = 0.9.3 =
-- Fix menu position problem (3.14).
+- Fixed menu position problem (3.14).
-- Fix bug shortcut key @l to insert lesson link when writing a lesson.
+- Fixed bug shortcut key @l to insert lesson link when writing a lesson.
-- Fix bug when add Lesson/Quiz into a section but it is not assigned to the course.
+- Fixed bug when add Lesson/Quiz into a section but it is not assigned to the course.
 - List the addons from wordpress.org in addons page.
-- Add new option into settings page lets to choose the page to display form "Become a teacher".
+- Added new option into settings page lets to choose the page to display form "Become a teacher".
-- Add shortcode to insert form "Become a teacher".
+- Added shortcode to insert form "Become a teacher".
-- Update lesson/quiz title also update its slug.
+- Updated lesson/quiz title also update its slug.
 - Align review form to center of the page.
 - Course review pagination.
-- Provide related courses function.
+- Provided related courses function.
-- Support full width embed video.
+- Supported full width embed video.

 = 0.9.2 =
-- Update add-on management page.
+- Updated add-on management page.
-- Add auto next lesson after complete a quiz feature.
+- Added auto next lesson after complete a quiz feature.
-- Fix course-review bugs.
+- Fixed course-review bugs.
-- Fix bug on curriculum when use "shift + (" or "shift+&" ..... to edit Lesson title or Section title.
+- Fixed bug on curriculum when use "shift + (" or "shift+&" ..... to edit Lesson title or Section title.
-- Fix course result bug.
+- Fixed course result bug.
-- Fix export/import addon - sometime the image is not imported.
+- Fixed export/import addon - sometime the image is not imported.
-- Fix bug show certificate after user finished a course.
+- Fixed bug show certificate after user finished a course.

 = 0.9.1 =
 - The first beta release.